fmarzolo/FMDominoFileWatcher/README.md

 https://github.com/fmarzolo/FMDominoFileWatcher/releases/

 1) put into the Domino executable files folder expanding the prerequisite Jaddin*.zip files
-2) put the FM*.class file in the same path, taking care to have the companion files in the fmWatchCompanion subfolder
+2) put the FM*.class file in the same path
+3) put the fmWatchCompanion.jar file in folder \Domino\jvm\lib\ext
-3) insert in Notes.ini as many pairs of lines as needed to indicate the path of the folders to be monitored and the syntax of the respective commands to be launched with the following example:
+4) insert in Notes.ini as many pairs of lines as needed to indicate the path of the folders to be monitored and the syntax of the respective commands to be launched with the following example:
 FMwatchdir_Folder=c:/temp
 FMwatchdir_Command=tell amgr run "names.nsf" 'agent1'
 FMwatchdir_Folder1=//nas4/public/Software